yngtodd/sketchbook/contents/childhoodsend.md

 > source of greate surprise to many simple souls who were quite convinced that theirs was the only possible way
 > of life.
 Others believed that Karellen was merely waiting to introduce a system which would sweep away all
 > existing forms of society, and so had not bothered with minor political reforms.
 But this, like all
-> other speculations concerning the Overlords, was pur guesswork.
+> other speculations concerning the Overlords, was pure guesswork.
 No one knew toward what future they were
 > shepherding mankind.

 It is interesting that the Overlords do not deal with individual nations.
 Instead, they work only directly with